omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Give the facet a name (required).
 This will display on the public view, so make sure it will be legible to your visitors.

-Use the dropdown to select which property to use for the facet
+Use the dropdown to select which property to use for the facet.

 Use the Query type to narrow the facet.
 These options apply to the search which the facet will apply to the property value (based on what you put in the Values field below).
 You can choose from:

-- Is exactly;
+- Is exactly
-- Is not exactly;
+- Is not exactly
-- Contains;
+- Contains
-- Does not contain;
+- Does not contain
-- Is resource with ID;
+- Is resource with ID
-- Is not resource with ID;
+- Is not resource with ID
-- Has any value;
+- Has any value
-- Has no values;
+- Has no values.

 Set the Select type for the browse faceting.
 This sets how site visitors interact with the options in the Values field:

 - Single (list).
 Visitors can select only one, all options are displayed in a list.
 - Multiple (list).
 Visitors can select multiple, all options are displayed in a list.
-- Single Dropdown.
+- Single (dropdown).
 Visitors can select only one, all options are given in a dropdown menu.

 Enter the Values that will make up the facets.
 Each value should be on a separate line.
-The format of each value depends on the query type you have selected above.
-If the query type is
+The format of each value depends on the query type you have selected above:

 - "Is exactly": enter a value that is an exact match to the property value.
 - "Contains": enter a value that matches any part of the property value.